Identifying Wild Mushrooms

 It's spring and you're excited for a mushroom foray!
 There you are walking in the woods after a spell of rain.
 Whoops!
 You've slipped on a nice damp matted pile of leaves and landed on the forest floor.
 You're perfectly poised for an encounter with a wild mushroom.
 There you are, nose-to-nose with the most beautiful gastronomic delights you've ever seen.
 Or so you think.
 In order to know if these mushrooms will be fit for a gourmet feast we need to look closely at these mushrooms and begin to identify their parts.

-The "mushrooms" most people are familiar with are actually just the mushroom fruit body.
-The actual whole mushroom is the mycelium roots plus the fruit body.
+The mushrooms most people are familiar with are actually just the "fruit" of a much larger organism.
+The whole organism of a mushroom consists of the mycelium "roots" plus the "fruit".

 There are four main body parts to most mushrooms:

-- Cap: the "hat" or umbrella-shaped cap of the mushroom sitting on the stalk.
+- Cap: the "hat" or umbrella-shaped top of the mushroom sitting on the stalk.

 - Gills, tubes, spines, and ridges: what lives on the underside of the cap and releases spores.